highsource/hotelroute/README.md

 HotelRoute is a Google Chrome extension which helps you to find hotels with the best public transport connection to your destination.

-It helps you to save time, save money, reduce travel stress and get better hotel quality.
+Save time, money, reduce travel stress and get better hotel quality.

 ## Status